baileyed/baileyed/README.md

 ![Red and Gray LinkedIn Banner](https://github.com/baileyed/baileyed/blob/main/linkedin_banner.png)
 ### Hi there 👋

-Hello, I'm Elizabeth: A physical oceanographer passionate about data analysis, visualization, and reporting, as well as experience with numerical modeling.
+Hello, I'm Elizabeth: A physical oceanographer passionate about data analytics, visualization, and reporting, as well as experience with numerical modeling.

 ### 📚 Projects